We’re proud to stand with the LGBTQ+ community and recognise Pride as a powerful symbol of visibility, resilience, and unity.

 - Cheap Dates – Queer-led dive bar with inclusive events and live music, committed to creating a safe and affirming space for all.

-Cafés out and social spaces
+Cafés and social spaces

 - Mandala Café – Queer-owned café that regularly hosts community nights, socials, and creative events (gender-neutral facilities.)